What are speech-generating devices?

 Find practitioners by going to:

-If you’re interested in speech-generating devices, you could speak with your GP or one of the other professionals working with your child.
-You could also talk with your NDIA planner, NDIS early childhood partner or NDIS local area coordination partner, if you have one.
+If you’re interested in speech-generating devices, you could speak about them with your GP or one of the other professionals working with your child.
+You could also talk about them with your NDIA planner, NDIS early childhood early intervention (ECEI) coordinator or NDIS local area coordinator (LAC), if you have one.